Multiple birth: Management

-Bed rest has not been found to change outcomes and therefore is not generally recommended outside of a research study.
+Bed rest has not been found to change outcomes and is not generally recommended outside of a research study.

 Selective reduction (procedure)

 Selective reduction is the practice of reducing the number of fetuses in a multiple pregnancy; it is also called "multifetal reduction".

-The procedure generally takes two days; the first day for testing in order to select which fetuses to remove, and the second day for the procedure itself, in which potassium chloride is injected into the heart of each selected fetus under the guidance of ultrasound imaging.
+The procedure generally takes two days; the first day for testing to select which fetuses to remove, and the second day for the procedure itself, in which potassium chloride is injected into the heart of each selected fetus under the guidance of ultrasound imaging.
 Risks of the procedure include bleeding requiring transfusion, rupture of the uterus, retained placenta, infection, a miscarriage, and prelabor rupture of membranes.
 Each of these appears to be rare.
 There are also ethical concerns about this procedure, since it is a form of abortion, and also because of concerns over which fetuses are terminated and why.

 Selective reduction was developed in the mid-1980s, as people in the field of assisted reproductive technology became aware of the risks that multiple pregnancies carried for the mother and for the fetuses.

 Care in pregnancy

 Women with a multiple pregnancy are usually seen more regularly by midwives or doctors than those with singleton pregnancies because of the higher risks of complications.
 However, there is currently no evidence to suggest that specialised antenatal services produce better outcomes for mother or babies than 'normal' antenatal care.
 Women with a multiple pregnancy are also encouraged after 24 weeks to be on bed rest.
 This recommendation is not a requirement for women with a multiple pregnancy, but it has been used as a method to prevent complications.
-Some doctors may prescribe this method to be on the safe side and if they believe it is necessary.
+Some doctors may prescribe this method to err on the safe side if they believe it is necessary.

 Nutrition

 As preterm birth is such a risk for women with multiple pregnancies, it has been suggested that these women should be encouraged to follow a high-calorie diet to increase the birth weights of the babies.
-Evidence around this subject is not yet good enough to advise women to do this because the long term effects of the high-calorie diets on the mother are not known.
+Evidence around this subject is not yet good enough to advise women to do this because the long-term effects of the high-calorie diets on the mother are not known.